CyberGhost and ExpressVPN are both large VPN services with many users – but which one comes out on top in back-to-back testing?

-CyberGhost price – CyberGhost is definitely cheaper than ExpressVPN, with their cheapest plan coming in at $3.50 per month for the two-year subscription.
+CyberGhost price – CyberGhost definitely costs less than ExpressVPN, with the cheapest plan coming in at $3.50 per month for the two-year subscription.

-CyberGhost refund policy – CyberGhost recently modified their refund policy to make it variable.
+CyberGhost refund policy – CyberGhost currently has a tiered refund policy.
 If you go with a one-month CyberGhost VPN subscription, you will have a 14 day refund window.
 If you go with a CyberGhost subscription that is 6 months or more, you will get a 45 day refund window.

 Now we will compare CyberGhost to ExpressVPN.

 ExpressVPN price – ExpressVPN offers reasonable prices, but they are still more expensive than CyberGhost.
-Fortunately, you can use this 49% off coupon, which lowers your ExpressVPN subscription to $6.67 per month and also includes three months free.
+Fortunately, you can use this 49% off coupon, which includes three months free and drops the price down to $6.67 per month.
 Here are the reduced prices with the discount: